 They are fully fixed in your bone.
 They won’t slip out when eating, talking, or laughing.
 They don’t depend on other teeth to support them — they support themselves, which means that they won’t increase the risk of losing other teeth, as can sometimes happen with dental bridges or partial dentures.
 And because they’re fully fixed in your jawbone, you can speak naturally and normally with no period of adjustment.

 Dental implants also just need to be cared for like natural teeth (except for right after getting them in, they need special care then).
 You should brush and floss them to remove plaque.
 Plaque can’t damage the implant itself, but it can lead to gum disease around the implant, which can cause it to be lost.
-Regular professional cleanings also help maintain your dental implants.
+Regular professional cleanings also help.

 Properly cared for, they can last a very long time.
 The current record is 48 years and counting!